Doctor of Philosophy Degree

 - American History

 - Public History

 All students must declare a supporting area, which will normally be acquired through three courses (9 credits) and a four-hour written examination administered by the supporting area advisor.
-The supporting area will be a thematic field, for example, Native American Studies, Technology and Culture, Women’s Studies.
+The supporting area will be a thematic field, for example, Native American Studies, Technology and Culture, Women’s, Gender and Sexuality Studies.

 A student’s committee will consist of a chair and a minimum of three additional members.
-In addition, The Graduate School assigns a graduate representative to each doctoral committee.
+In addition, students and the committee can elect to add a graduate representative to their doctoral committee.
 The committee must be formed by the end of the third semester of attendance.

 Mastery of Subject Matter

 Mastery of the major field will be determined by:

 - a record of excellence in all courses

 - submission of a "syllabus requirement," in which the student designs and defends a detailed course syllabus in the major field, or submits another applied exercise, such as the design of a museum exhibit